 Juno’s got your back

 At Juno, we craft custom learning journeys that accelerate careers.
-We’ll tailor a learning path for you based on your interests, talnets, resources and goals – and that training continues until you land a job making $50K a year or more.
+We’ll tailor a learning path for you based on your interests, talents, resources and goals – and that training continues until you land a job making $50K a year or more.
 It doesn’t matter whether that takes weeks, months or years, we’re with you until you’re employed.
-And until we make good on our promise, you’ll only pay us $1.
+And until we make good on our promise, you’ll pay us as little as $1 upfront.
 We know, we know – finally, a school that gets it.
 How it works